sundaresanRedsco/tesDoc/pages/docs/overview.md

 ## Why NXT?

 A platform for making things organized and secure.
 Effective API lifecycle management for delivering high quality APIs that meets user needs and support business objectives.
-By following the best practices which ensures te API's are secure, reliable and adatable to changing requirments.
+By following the best practices which ensures the API's are secure, reliable and adaptable to changing requirments.
 Contributes to enhance the developer experiences, increased innovation and improved over all business comes.
 ## Key Features

 ## Manage enterprise multiple app through NXT